|

 The Community Council of

-Staffordshire (a voluntary and charitable organisation over 50 years old)
+Staffordshire (a voluntary and charitable organisation established in 1953)

 see today, especially as he has been doing this from his home in Queensland, Australia